IsaiahPetrichor/CheetSheets/_Web-Development/Full-Stack/Web-Security/Security_basics.md

     - Knowledge is something you know, like a username and password.
     - Possession is something you have, like a security card or mobile device
     - Inherence is something you are, which generally refers to biometric data such as fingerprints.

 ---

-## Authorization:
+## Authorization

     **Authorization is verification of your privileges.**

     > Using role or user permissions in combination with proper Auth techniques creates a system where users can only access what you want them to be able to access. without authorization, users could access and/or alter ==any part== of the application.
 This includes other users and even the main database or admin accounts.

 ---

-## Encryption:
+## Encryption

     **Encryption is the process of changing data into an unreadable format unless you have the proper private key to decrypt it.**

     *Encryption has two main types:*

     - Symmetrical is using a single key to encrypt and decrypt data.
     - Asymmetrical is using a key for encryption and a seperate key for decryption.

 ---

 ## Public-Key Infrastructure & HTTPS

     **PKI is a system that designates trusted authorities who verify that you’re interacting with who you think you are.**

     > HTTPS is the standard system used by web browsers to implement a PKI.
 Without HTTPS your website is vulnerable to both transit data exposure as well as website spoofing.

 ## HTTP Security Headers

     > HTTP responses can contain headers with extra information that tells the client (browser) how to behave.
 Security-related headers are added in server-to-client responses to reflect a policy that the website wants to implement, like enforcing HTTPS communications over HTTP, or limiting whether a browser is allowed to render the current webpage in an iframe on another site.

     Common headers include: